-Module overview: These modules are designed to obtain SFMR measurements in various locations of the tropical cyclone environment for several different wind speeds during constant banked aircraft turns at several different roll angles.
-A full pattern for each module consists of three complete circles for each specified roll angle (Figure 8-1).
+Module overview: These modules are designed to obtain SFMR measurements in various locations of the tropical cyclone environment for several different wind speeds during constant banked aircraft turns at several different roll angles, specified below.
+A full pattern for each module consists of three complete circles for each specified roll angle (Figure 6-1).
 It is important to maintain a constant roll angle.
-A dropwindsonde and AXBT pair should be released either at the beginning of the pattern.
+A dropwindsonde and AXBT pair should be released at the beginning of the pattern.
 The wide swath radar altimeter (WSRA) should also be obtaining measurements during the pattern for analysis of the ocean surface characteristics.
-It is ideal to fly these modules in rain-free areas as to reduce the impact of the atmospheric emission on the SFMR measurements.
-Coordinating measurements with HiRAD and WindSat overpasses would also be ideal if possible.
+The wave spectra obtained by the WSRA will allow for a more accurate investigation of the sensitivity of the SFMR to the surface wave characteristics.
+It is ideal to fly these modules in rain-free areas as to reduce the impact of the atmospheric emission on the SFMR measurements and to obtain measurements in regions of moderate to heavy precipitation, as deemed safe by the aircraft pilots, in order to understand the impact of varying the path length of the precipitation.
+Coordinating measurements with HIRad overpasses would also be ideal if possible.